moodykhalif23/realtime-messaging/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.
-For any major changes, open an issue first to discuss your ideas.
+For any major changes, open an issue and lets discuss your ideas.

 ## License